Tom-Tee/mad-events/README.md

 ## Ideas for the future:

 1. Regex validation could have been stronger.
-Could have spaces within the event and speaker name.
+Could have spaces within the event and speaker name for example.

 2. String and object validations for event and speaker - e.g. return an error if an event is already in the database.